scribe-org/Scribe-iOS/CONTRIBUTING.md

 # Contributing to Scribe-iOS

-Thank you for your consideration in contributing to this project!
+Thank you for your consideration in contributing to this Scribe-iOS!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, and in accordance with this project's [code of conduct](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing patches and features.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
+In return, and in accordance with this project's [code of conduct](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing changes and features.

 <a id="contents"></a>